Study Law in Ireland: LLB (Hons) Degree & Career Opportunities

-If you’re thinking about your future, a career in a Law might already be on your radar.
+If you’re thinking about your future, a career in Law might already be on your radar.
 Providing graduates with a range of skills and offering great career prospects, it’s no wonder a degree in Law is a highly sought-after qualification.
-Check out why a 2022/2023 Law degree might be right for you.
+Check out why a Law degree might be right for you.

 Why is a Law degree a good idea?

 A degree in Law will equip learners with many skills that can be applied both inside and outside the legal profession.
-These include the ability to develop complex arguments, to find solutions to difficult problems and to persuasively communicate your ideas, which employers find attractive.
+These include the ability to develop complex arguments, find solutions to difficult problems and persuasively communicate your ideas, which employers find attractive.
 Law graduates often go on to work in a wide range of businesses including banking, the civil service, media and more.

 What can I do with a Law degree?

 Outside of the traditional solicitor or barrister route, many Law graduates go on to pursue careers in the following areas: